Ben-Gayther/heart-disease-classifier/README.md

 ## Code Overview

-- `dev_work.ipynb` contains the initial data exploration and model training.
+- `notebooks/dev_work.ipynb` contains the initial data exploration and model training.
-- `app.py` contains the FastAPI server and a prediction endpoint.
+- `heart-disease-classifier/app.py` contains the FastAPI server and a prediction endpoint.
+- `heart-disease-classifier/model.py` contains the model class and methods to load the model and make predictions.
+And also contains the data schemas defined with Pandera.
+- `heart-disease-classifier/test_app.py` contains a script to test the prediction endpoint.
+- `heart-disease-classifier/streamlit_app.py` contains a small streamlit app to interact with the model (via the server/endpoint).
 - `Dockerfile` contains the instructions to build the Docker image, and will start the server.

-- `model.py` contains the model class and methods to load the model and make predictions.
-And also contains the data schemas defined with Pandera.
-- `test_app.py` contains a script to test the prediction endpoint.
-- `streamlit_app.py` contains a small streamlit app to interact with the model (via the server/endpoint).
+The model itself is stored as a pickle file in the `models` directory.

 ## Installation